Student Disability Resources

 - Know what you need

-Meet with Disability Services staff to discuss the types of classroom and testing accommodations you may need.
+Meet with Student Disability Resources staff to discuss the types of classroom and testing accommodations you may need.
 After careful review of diagnostic reports a staff member will prepare a memo for your instructors outlining your disability and make recommendations for special testing accommodations and/or in-class assistance.
 If you are given a faculty memo with recommendations, be sure you have read it and understand the recommendations given.
 Each accommodation form is only applicable to one semester.
-You must report to Disability Services each semester to update your file.
+You must report to Student Disability Resources each semester to update your file.

 - Know how to say it